dtcenter/MET/docs/Contributors_Guide/dev_details/static_data_files.rst

     regenerated daily and the :code:`MET_NDBC_STATION` environment variable should define its location.
 Use the
     :code:`scripts/python/utility/build_ndbc_stations_from_web.py`
-    utility to update the contents.
+    utility to update its contents.

   - :code:`table_files/airnow_monitoring_site_locations_v2.txt`,
     described in :numref:`User's Guide Section %s <met_airnow_stations>`,